opentraffic/osmlr/py/README.md

 [WARN] https://thewebsite.com/dir/000/753/542.json was not found!

-A listing of the graph tile files is saved to files.txt.
+A listing of the tile files is saved to files.txt.
 Moreover, cURL output is saved to curl_output.txt.